Pradeep-Gopal/roomba_robot/README.md

 Pradeep Gopal

 ## Overview
-This is a simulation of the famous vacuum cleaner robot in Gazebo using Turtlebot3, C++ and ROS
+This is a simulation of the famous vacuum cleaner robot in Gazebo using Turtlebot3 - burger, C++ and ROS

 ## Dependencies